“School is so boring.”

 “It’s too hard.
 I’m quitting.”

 I’ve heard some of those things from my kids over the years.
 Have you?
 Words like these indicate a lack of motivation.
 So, what should you do?
 Well, author Joe White provided me some invaluable insight in putting together this list.
-Here are the first 3 ways to motivate your unmotivated child.
+Here are the first 3 ways for how to motivate children.

-- Make sure your child breaks a mental and physical “sweat.”
+3. Make sure your child breaks a mental and physical “sweat.”
 Your child may think, “Why do chores when the housekeeper will do them?”
-Or, no need to mow the lawn.
+Or, “No need to mow the lawn.
 We’ve got a lawn guy to do it.”
-Or, “Why should I write the paper when mom will do it for me?”
+Or, “Why should I write the paper when Mom will do it for me?”
 5 Reasons Your Child Should Work explains the importance of work.
 A well-developed and motivated child needs to do some physical labor around the house.
 He also needs to learn how to think on his own.

-Tomorrow I’ll discuss the 4 remaining ways to motivate your unmotivated child.
-Do you have some ways to motivate an unmotivated child?
+Next week I’ll discuss the 4 remaining ways to motivate your unmotivated child.
+Do you have some ways on how to motivate children?
 Please share your comments.